manuGil/lecture-notes/cluster-pi.md

 6. Use a terminal or Putty (Windows) to SSH into the cluster.
 You must know the IP address of the cluster.
 Input 'yes' when ask about the ECDSA key, then enter the password for the user 'pi'.

-Should we configure unique name for the clusters to avoid the hasle of dealing with Ips?
+> Should we configure unique name for the clusters to avoid the hasle of dealing with Ips?
+No, this only possible by seetting a DNS server.

+> Need to find a way to find the IP of every cluster.
+Can this be easily done via the router interfase?

+> We should have a monitor and keyboard for trouble shooting in each room

 If using a terminal
 ```bash